 Public organisations in such places tend to be staffed with especially appointed and mainly unelected [government] officials most of whom, as a canon, know and are well aware to whom they are beholden, that is, on which end of the privilege stick they are in on.
 Most importantly, in whose hands lies and therefore who controls the stick and has the power to decide on when and whom to use it, which direction it should and shouldn’t swing.

 Once this is ingrained and registered in their consciousness, as long as their masters’ interests are served, well looked after, protected and advanced – most tend to grow an uncontrolled and reprehensible tendency to be too arrogant.
 This behaviour is unnecessary and primitive and people should be called out for this kind of inexcusable attitude, irrespective of power dynamics, positions or anything at all.

 Arrogance is simply a symptom or indeed sign of a much deeper personal issue and downright lack of civility.
-If anything, it is by and large an indication of a deep-seated inferiority complex that a person harbours and therefore feels the need to compensate with asinine outward behaviour that boarders to insensitivity to[wards] others.
+If anything, it is, by and large, an indication of a deep-seated inferiority complex that a person harbours and therefore feels the need to compensate with asinine outward behaviour that borders to insensitivity to[wards] others.

 This phenomenon of arrogance that comes out of occupying positions of power and authority – not through elections but appointment by or through a patronage system, which is by all accounts, unaccountable and opaque – is more common with most of those in power in less democratically inclined and vaguely accountable or downright unaccountable places in the world than those with existing rigorous systems of checks and balances on power and where, majority of those who occupy positions of power and authority – public offices, tend to come from elected members and are consequently accountable to their electorates.